-- A. On or before April 15 of each year, elected officials shall file an annual disclosure statement with the Inspector General on the Financial Disclosure Statement form prescribed by the Ohio Ethics Commission, unless otherwise required by Ohio law to file such a statement directly to the Ohio Ethics Commission. - B. On or before April 15 of each year, the following employees shall file an annual disclosure statement with the Inspector General on the Financial Disclosure Statement form prescribed by the Ohio Ethics Commission, unless otherwise required by Ohio law to file such a statement directly with the Ohio Ethics Commission: - All officers and directors appointed pursuant to Article V, Section 7.03, Section 8.02, Section 9.06, Section 10.01, and Section 11.03 of the Cuyahoga County Charter; - 2.
-Any other director-level or officer-level position of the county appointed by or pursuant to the County Charter or County Code, including but not limited to, directors of departments established by ordinance, Health and Human Services administrators, and the Inspector General. - 3.
+- A. Elected officials shall file an annual disclosure statement directly with the Ohio Ethics Commission or the appropriate filing agency by the deadline prescribed by the Ohio Ethics Commission. - B. On or before April 15 of each year, the following employees shall file an annual disclosure statement with the Inspector General on the Financial Disclosure Statement form prescribed by the Ohio Ethics Commission, unless otherwise required by Ohio law to file such a statement directly with the Ohio Ethics Commission:

+- 1. All officers and directors appointed pursuant to Article V, Section 7.03, Section 8.02, Section 9.06, Section 10.01, and Section 11.03 of the Cuyahoga County Charter: - 2.
+Any other director-level or officer-level position of the county appointed pursuant to the County Charter or County Code, including but not limited to, directors of departments established by ordinance, Health and Human Services administrators, and the Inspector General. - 3.
 Chief of staff and/or First Assistant to the County Executive, County Council, and County Prosecutor; - 4.
 Deputies Chiefs or similarly titled employees within Office of the County Executive to which any county officer or director reports. - 5.
 Board of Revision hearing officers; and - 6.
 The Clerk of County Council. - C. Any employee appointed to occupy a position listed in subsection (B) who has not previously filed a financial disclosure statement for the year preceding his or her appointment shall file a financial disclosure statement for that year with the Inspector General within thirty (30) days of appointment to his or her new position.
-The requirements of this section shall also apply to any former employee or elected official of the county who, within the prior calendar year, held one or more of the positions identified in paragraph (A) or (B) of this section.

-D. If the filing deadlines in paragraphs (A) or (B) fall on a non-business day, the filing deadline shall be extended to the next regular business day.
+The requirements of this section shall also apply to any former employee or elected official of the county who, within the prior calendar year, held one or more of the positions identified in paragraph (A) or (B) of this section. - D. If the filing deadlines in paragraph (B) falls on a non-business day, the filing deadline shall be extended to the next regular business day.